alefais/epicode-terraform-demo/README.md

 this will prompt for the access key, secret key, and default region.

 > In GitHub Actions, the credentials come from secrets automatically.
 Locally, you need to provide them through one of these methods.

+Then, you can try to run the `terraform init → plan → apply` workflow locally, from the `/my-infra` directory.

 ## AWS infrastructure resources after deployment